PJMantoss/university-admin/README.md

 when asked whether you'd like to run app on another port, type y

-Open another terminal tab and run yarn start
+Open another terminal tab/window for the next step

+START THE PROJECT

+yarn start

 TEST PROJECT